cybertec-postgresql/patroni/docs/multisite.rst

     Comma-separated list of IPs of the Patroni nodes that can become a primary on the present site ``port``
     Postgres port, through which other sites' members can connect to this site.
 It can be specified once if all nodes use the same port, or as a comma-separated list matching the different port numbers, in the order used in the ``host`` key.
+``primary_slot_name``
+    Optional name of the physical slot used to retain WAL for site failovers.
+If in use, the slot has to be defined in the dynamic configuration.
 ``ttl``
     Time to live of site leader lock.
 If the site is unable to elect a functioning leader within this timeout, a different site can take over the leader role.
 Must be a few times longer than the usual ``ttl`` value in order to prevent unnecessary site failovers.
 ``retry_timeout``